trys/trysv4/site/content/blog/mac-os-dark-mode.md

 }
 ```

-Then I swapped out all references in the remainder of the file.
+Then I swapped out all references in the remainder of the CSS.

 ```css
 #app {